 In an official document presented to the Governor General of India, the Ahmadiyya Movement and the 2nd Khalifa claim to have many local converts to Ahmadiyya (See ROR of April-1934).
 However, this seems to be a lie, by 2008 there were no Ahmadi’s in Algeria, nor were there any missionaries.
 However, by 2017, there has been some movement, the 5th Khalifa gave a Friday sermon and mentioned Ahmadi’s in Algeria.
 Mohamed Fali, aged 46, is now living in Morrocco, and he seems to have fled from Algeria wherein he was working as the National President of the Ahmadiyya Community at Algeria from 2009 to 2018.
+Hassan Bin Mahmood Odeh tells the world that in 1988, some young Algerian’s, who were seeking visa’s converted to Ahmadiyya and he even met them in Tilford, they left soon after getting their visa’s.

 In an official document presented to the Governor General of India, the Ahmadiyya Movement and the 2nd Khalifa claim to have many local converts to Ahmadiyya (See ROR of April-1934).